wordforestbookstore/ProjectBackend/README.md

-fill them in your config files and then you can access the database.
+Fill them in your config files and then you can access the database.